 Coalseam Conservation Park is best known for its annual display of wildflowers, which come in a wide range of annuals and perennials due to the park’s diverse habitat range and location between sandplain and arid country.

 Camping for both caravans and tents is permitted at Miners with overflow camping at Breakaway.
-Be prepared for crowded conditions during weekends in the wildflower season, and the limit of a three night stay between late July and October.
-Campground hosts are on site during peak periods.
-Camping fees apply.
+Be prepared for crowded conditions during weekends in the wildflower season, and the limit of a three-night stay between late July and October.
+Campground hosts are on-site during peak periods.